Past Division I PING WGCA Players of the Year

 Past Division II PING WGCA Players of the Year

 Past Division III PING WGCA Players of the Year

-Recognized annually as the top honor in women's collegiate golf, the PING WGCA Player of the Year Award is awarded to the best player in Division I, II and III women's golf.
+Recognized annually as the top honor in women's collegiate golf, the PING WGCA Player of the Year Award is awarded to the best player in Division I, II, III and NAIA women's golf.
 The award was first given in 1987 and the names of recipients reads as a who's who of the best of the ladies game.
 The time-tested criteria and efforts by the coaches committee to evaluate, analyze and determine the appropriate winner makes the recipient of this the true "national player of the year."

 WGCA Player of the Year Criteria

 - The WGCA Division I, II & III Awards Committees evaluate the Top 60 players (30 players for Division II and III) from the Golfstat and Golfweek/Sagarin Rankings.

 - Each player under consideration for this honor must have competed a minimum of 15 rounds (12 for Division II and III) during the competitive year, including NCAA Regional Championships (n/a for Division III.) ***For the 2019-20 season, the minimum number of rounds competed for a student-athlete to be considered for Player of the Year has been reduced to (8) for Division I, (6) for Division II, and (5) for Division III.
 These minimums match with the number of rounds needed to be ranked on Golfstat through the number of completed weeks this season.***